 Alright, so here's the deal.
 Instead of loading up our cleaners with harmful chemicals, preservatives and toxins, we're keeping it really simple.

 They'll be left shiny, the wood undamaged and nourished.
 And it's a great way to dust hard surfaces around your home.

-If you add some essential oils to the blend, it'll smell amazing.
-As usual, I recommend citrus essential oils, like lemon, orange or grapefruit.
-For fans of Pledge, you'll get a nearly identical smell from this cleaner.
+There are so many essential oils to choose from to make your own wood polish and wood cleaner sprays.
+It really comes down to personal preference.
+I usually recommend citrus essential oils, like lemon, orange or grapefruit.
+For fans of Pledge, you'll get a nearly identical smell from this cleaner!